Supporting Higher Education in Africa

 A resource for Rwandan university students

-In recent years, the Fossey Fund’s Karisoke™ Research Center has provided opportunities for Rwandan university students in biology to conduct and complete their thesis studies on various aspects of the flora and fauna in the Virungas.
-This has proved highly successful, with over 45 students completing their theses at Karisoke through 2011.
-One of the undergraduate research projects was funded by Partners In Conservation at the Columbus Zoo (PIC).
+In recent years, the Fossey Fund’s Karisoke™ Research Center has provided opportunities for Rwandan university students in biology to conduct and complete their undergraduate theses on various aspects of the flora and fauna in the Virungas.
+This has proved highly successful, as more than 60 students have completed their theses at Karisoke so far.
+Partners in Conservation at the Columbus Zoo (PIC) has funded one of the undergraduate research projects annually in recent years.

 Students study a variety of topics, including mountain gorillas, other animals in the forest, vegetation, and interactions between local communities and the park animals and lands.
 Their work has enabled Karisoke to begin new formal research programs in botany, ornithology, studies of the rare golden monkey, and other topics.

 Karisoke™ staff have also provided conservation field courses for second- and third-year students from the Biology Department of the National University of Rwanda.
-These have included such topics as gorilla behavior, ecology and conservation, conservation science research methods, and biodiversity in the park.
-These courses are integrated into the university curriculum and are intended to stimulate an interest in conservation through providing an opportunity for students to meet conservation scientists and practitioners.
+These have included such topics as gorilla behavior, ecology and conservation, conservation science research methods, and biodiversity in the park, and include visits to the gorillas and other areas of Volcanoes National Park.
+These courses are integrated into the university curriculum and are intended to stimulate an interest in conservation and careers in zoology and botany through providing an opportunity for students to meet conservation scientists and practitioners.

 In-depth internships on primates and on botany, as well as primate behavior courses and presentations on Karisoke‘s work, have also been presented to local students in institutions of higher education.